Our must sees and memories of the City of Lights that we seem to have a Love affair with, 3 days in Paris and all our favorite Paris kids activities.

 I have a love affair with Paris, then again who doesn’t!
-We have been to Paris many times – a holiday trip in December before kids, took our 3 year old daughter and spent sometime when my sister was working there, a couple more short trips after that.
+We have been to Paris many times – a holiday trip in December before kids, took our 3-year-old daughter and spent sometime when my sister was working there, a couple more short trips after that.
 Any time there is an opportunity to fly through Charles de Gaulle, we plan for a couple of days in Paris!
 Can you see Paris in 3 days?
 We think so!
 3 days in Paris is not enough but it is a great start.
-Here are some must sees and memories of the City of Lights that we seem to have a Love affair with.

 Have you wondered why Paris is known as the City of Light